mbr90/Mbr90/README.md

 ### Greetings 🙏

-I'm a second year Front-end developer student at Noroff School of technology and digital media.
+I'm a newly graduated Front-end developer from Noroff School of technology and digital media.
 My projects are mostly school related, but I intend to add some personal projects eventually.